Online Directory Business Model Explained

 In this market, there are still big opportunities in hyperlocal niches.

-If you wish to start a Real Estate Listings Directory, you can use the GeoDirectory Real Estate template that can be installed with 1 click in less than 2 minutes.
+If you wish to start a Real Estate Listings Directory, you can use the GeoDirectory Real Estate template that can be installed with one click in less than 2 minutes.
 Read more about the GeoDirectory Real Estate Theme here.

-3 Short Terms Rentals
+3 Short-Term Rentals

-With GeoDirectory it’s easy to design an Airbnb Clone
+With GeoDirectory, it’s easy to design an Airbnb Clone

 You can rent a hotel room through Booking.com or Expedia.